Get yoUr gRant fUnded (GURU)

 Get yoUr gRant fUnded (GURU) is an intensive grant writing course intended for College of Medicine faculty, focused on NIH R01 or equivalent types of applications.
 This course is taught by Philip Kern, MD, and the UK Proposal Development Office.
 The program includes a mixture of class work, tutorials, and personal assistance with the hope that the participant could submit a grant and then submit a revision if the first submission is not funded.
 There are writing accountability milestones throughout the course to encourage progress and growth.
 The course is designed for in-person attendance.

 Space is limited and priority will be given to College of Medicine faculty targeting submission deadlines in the next two NIH cycle deadlines (~6-9 months).
 Candidates for the course must be ready to write, have adequate protected time to pursue a grant, actively participate in the course, and devote time to writing, meeting their mentors, and perform other grant-related activities.
-Participants are selected based on eligibility, readiness to write (as evidenced by abstract or specific aims submitted during registration, targeted funding opportunity, anticipated date of submission), and on a first-come, first-served basis.
+Participants are selected based on eligibility, readiness to write (as evidenced by abstract or specific aims submitted during application, targeted funding opportunity, anticipated date of submission), and on a first-come, first-served basis.

 Questions regarding the course can be directed to Kelly Meulendyke (kelly.meulendyke@uky.edu).